 top of page

-Silica is often present in products such as bricks and concrete, and is found naturally occurring in most rocks, stone, sand, and clay.
-Those businesses being targeted by the HSE include brick and tile manufacturers, foundries, and stone workers.
+Silica is commonly present in products such as bricks, tiles, and concrete, and is naturally found in most rocks, stone, sand, and clay.
+This means industries such as brick and tile manufacturing, foundries, and stonework remain a particular focus for HSE inspectors.

-Businesses working with silica can manage the risks of RCS dust by:
+Employers can reduce the risks of silica dust by:

-• Using respirators (where appropriate) that have been face fit tested
+• Providing suitable respiratory protective equipment (RPE) that has been face fit tested

-• Educating employees about the risks and how to protect themselves
+• Training and educating employees about the risks and how to work safely

-All Health Matters can offer face fit testing and lung function testing as part of your silica health and safety strategy.
+At All Health Matters, we can support your silica health and safety strategy with face fit testing and lung function testing.
 Speak to our team about your needs now.

 Disclaimer: